New Diplomates

 Welcome to the College

-Your dedication to a broad scope of practice, often in rural and remote areas, is invaluable to the provision of primary health care in our diverse communities.
+Your dedication to a broad scope of practice, often in rural and remote areas, is invaluable to the provision of primary health care in diverse communities.

 We hope you are as proud of your new achievement as we are in welcoming you as members of our College team!